 Rather than request to be put to the head of the table to be smiled at, entertained and fed.

-I’ll apologise now to all those people who’ve come before me, who are upset, annoyed, bored, or whatever other negative feelings you’re having towards recruitment and talent acquisition.
+I’ll apologise now to all those people who’ve come before me, who are upset, annoyed, bored, frustrated or whatever other feelings you’re having towards recruitment and talent acquisition.

-I’m sorry you feel we’ve not gone anywhere and we’re going backwards and the conversations are becoming boring.
+I’m sorry you feel we’ve not gone anywhere and we’re going backwards and the conversations are becoming boring or old.

 I’m really, really sorry you’re finding little joy in life and especially in recruitment.

-Well that’s your generation, or thing, and it aint my fault you didn’t fix the problem and that you’re not sat at the adults table!
+Well that’s your generation, or thing, and it aint my fault you or others didn’t fix the problem, and that you’re not sat at the adults table!

 It’s not my fault that things didn’t work out well and the world hasn’t responded to your teachings in the way that you had hoped.